ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 where `<repository>` and `<branch>` are specific to the chosen model configuration and can be found in the respective [Run a Model documentation](/models/run-a-model/).

-If you want to make exploratory changes within the configuration, and have those changes tracked, please [fork the configuration repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and commit your changes there.
-If you think your new configuration has significant value to the wider community and you think it should be supported, please refer to the respective model configuration documentation for instructions, as each model has different requirements.
+If you want to make exploratory changes within the configuration, and have those changes tracked, please [fork the configuration repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) and commit your changes there.<br>
+If you think your new configuration provide significant value to the broader community, refer to the respective model configuration documentation for instructions on how to have it officially supported by ACCESS-NRI.

 ### Model configurations stored on MOSRS